 For example, if you have staff, take steps to protect them in the workplace.
 This includes everything from COVID-19 testing as they return to work to implementing on-demand pay to ensure their financial well-being.
 Depending on your business and location, providing personal protective equipment (PPE) may also be an employer’s responsibility you need to consider.

-Review crucial employee trends HERE to understand how to better adjust your practices throughout Covid.
+Review crucial employee trends HERE to understand how to better adjust your practices throughout the COVID pandemic.

 It’s also wise to give your brick-and-mortar a freshening up.
 Now is the perfect time to move displays, clear clutter and dust, update signage, clean fixtures, and even hire a pro to make your carpeting look brand new.
 All of these small tweaks can breathe fresh life and positivity into your store’s atmosphere.
 Plus, rearranging the interior to accommodate a set amount of people can send the right message to your customers.